Fundamentals of Electrostatic Discharge

-Principle ESD Standards
+Principal ESD Standards

 U.S. Military/Department of Defense

 This military standard establishes requirements for ESD Control Programs.
-It applies to U.S. military agencies, contractors, subcontractors, suppliers and vendors.
-It requires the establishment, implementation and documentation of ESD control programs for static sensitive devices, but does NOT mandate or preclude the use of any specific ESD control materials, products, or procedures.
+It applies to U.S. military agencies, contractors, subcontractors, suppliers, and vendors.
+It requires the establishment, implementation, and documentation of ESD control programs for static sensitive devices, but does NOT mandate or preclude the use of any specific ESD control materials, products, or procedures.
 It is being updated and converted to a commercial standard by the ESD Association.
 Although DOD has accepted the new ANSI/ESD S20.20 document as a successor, it has not yet taken action to cancel STD-1686

-MIL-HBDK-263B: Electrostatic Discharge Control Handbook for Protection of Electrical and Electronic Parts, Assemblies and Equipment (Excluding Electrically Initiated Explosive Devices)
+MIL-HBDK-263: Electrostatic Discharge Control Handbook for Protection of Electrical and Electronic Parts, Assemblies and Equipment (Excluding Electrically Initiated Explosive Devices)